Trump Bends To Reality, Buckles Under Political Pressure

 How the COVID-19 Pandemic Is Shifting Trump's Campaign Strategy

-In Florida, among the closest states in the last several presidential elections, it's a remarkably similar story.
+In Florida, among the closest states in the past several presidential elections, it's a remarkably similar story.
 Biden is ahead on average by more than 7 points, and a Quinnipiac poll out Thursday put Biden up 51% to 38%.
 That's up from what was just a 4-point Biden lead in April in the same poll.

 How important are these numbers?
 If Biden were to hold onto everything Hillary Clinton won in 2016 and add Pennsylvania and Florida, it would be enough to put Biden over the threshold to win.
 He'd be at 281 electoral votes.
-And a candidate needs 270, a majority of the 538 available electoral votes.
+A candidate needs 270, a majority of the 538 available electoral votes.

 The Trump campaign argues that the polls are wrong, that they are undersampling Republicans.
 That's an argument they have made for years.
 In 2012, in fact, there was an effort to "unskew the polls" from Republicans, presenting new, "corrected" numbers from each survey.

-In that alternate reality, Romney was winning.
-But, on Election Day, the unskewers were wrong, and Obama won reelection.
-In 2016, national polls were pretty dead on — Clinton led by an average of 3 points overall before Election Day, and she won the popular vote by 2.
+In that alternate reality, Mitt Romney was winning.
+But on Election Day, the unskewers were wrong, and Barack Obama won reelection.
+In 2016, national polls were pretty dead on — Hillary Clinton led by an average of 3 points overall before Election Day, and she won the popular vote by 2.

-Where the real problem was was in the states, particularly in the Midwest.
+Where the real problem lay was in the states, particularly in the Midwest.
 Some pollsters with sterling track records before 2016 wound up being inaccurate.
 There have been efforts underway since the last election to try and fix that.

 Trump is not one to yield or bow to pressure.
 But this is the lowest point of his presidency politically — and now, not even he can deny the trouble he's in, even if his team isn't saying so publicly.

 If you don't believe the polls, just look at the body language.
-Trump's campaign has been asking for more debates than the already-allocated three with Biden, his campaign manager was demoted, and, now, there's this reboot effort.
+Trump's campaign has been asking for more debates than the already-allocated three with Biden, his campaign manager was demoted, and now there's this reboot effort.

 As bad as it looks right now for Trump, Democratic strategists and the Biden campaign fully expect the race to tighten.
 They believe Biden's support with independents, who might lean toward Trump, is likely soft.
 In other words, many of those voters may very well go back toward Trump by the fall if they sense he's handling things marginally better.